ossf/scorecard-webapp/scorecards-site/content/home.md

 ### Who it’s for

-Security Scorecards reduces the effort required to continually evaluate changing packages when maintaining a project’s supply chain.
+##### Security Scorecards reduces the effort required to continually evaluate changing packages when maintaining a project’s supply chain

 #### For individual maintainers